Utkarshs294/Hotel-Booking-Cancellation-By-Excel/README.md

 Hello everyone !!

-I'm excited to share my latest Hotel booking cancellation project by Excel✨✨
+I'm excited to share my latest Hotel booking cancellation project by Excel

 Objective :-

-The objective of this project is to analyze customer behavior in making hotel reservation and identify factors that impact the cancellation rate of reservation .📉📊
+The objective of this project is to analyze customer behavior in making hotel reservation and identify factors that impact the cancellation rate of reservation.

 Tools used :- Microsoft Excel